LisaHackett97/fun-space-quiz/README.md

 - At one point the user was having to keep answering the same question, score continued to increment.
 Resolution was that the oder of the new question/shuffle functions needed to be changed.
 If the user gets a question correct, they will get a pop up module and options are to get next question or start a new game.
 As I wrote the javascript file, I checked the particular site area each time.
 When I change didn't work or caused issues like questions disappearing, I would review, including using dev tools to view the console and update javascript.
 Issues was usually the order of the functions ebing called.

-I tried to use a switch case for the draw function, as suggested by my mentor.
+- I tried to use a switch case for the draw function, as suggested by my mentor.
 This is the function that when a user has a score of 1, the first rocket icon is drawn on the game canvas,and will repeat until user has 5 questions answered.
 I was not able to implement it due to knowledge and time constraints.
 The if/else statements work with the game as it is.

 - When I set up reset btns, (to start game over), d-hide modal triggers and opens the modal but if the user answerd incorrctly, the next question button wasn't working.I needed on click to be added to button with id of wrgAnsFocus.

 - I needed media queries for fig captions and carousel indictors on xs smal screens, also hide h1 heading on small screens and change layout of carousel when heading was hidden.

 - I had used a critical css file generator to try and enhnace css loading/above the fold but this did not improve performance and was showing all scc styles loading in head element so I removed it and reverted to usual css file link

-- My mentor suggested using a switch statement instead of the if else for check Score and drawing on the canvas.
-I was unable to get it to work and due to time constraints I reverted to using the if/else statements.

 [Back to table of contents](#table-of-contents)